Adding New Homes and Rooms to HomeKit within a SwiftUI app

 Adding and Removing Homes

-Now, if you wanted to add an additional Home to the configuration, you can extend the HomeStore with a simple function addHome().
-In this example we give it a randomized name with a UUID, in a real app this could be provided by the user.
+Now, if you want to add an additional Home to the configuration, you can extend the HomeStore with a simple function addHome().
+In this example, we give it a randomized name with a UUID, in a real app this could be provided by the user.
 To delete a home, a similarly simple function removeHome(home: HMHome) can be added that takes a HMHome as a parameter.

 class HomeStore: NSObject, ObservableObject, HMHomeManagerDelegate {